adam-klica/CRM_/README.md

 },
 };
 ```
-5) npm run dev and open: http://localhost:3000/add-user.
+5) Run "npm run dev" and open: http://localhost:3000/add-user.
 Add new user, and if everyhing goes well, you should have client in your database and client will receive email to reset password

 6) Change role from 'client' to 'admin' in order to have functions to create new users and see their projects(mySQL)